jeftegoes/AwsOverview/Database/Amazon Aurora.md

 | Higher IOPS cost                 |                                                           |
 | Better cost-to-performance ratio |                                                           |

+# 13. Backups

+- **Automated backups**
+  - 1 to 35 days (cannot be disabled).
+  - Point-in-time recovery in that timeframe.
+- **Manual DB Snapshots**
+  - Manually triggered by the user.
+  - Retention of backup for as long as you want.

+## 13.1.
+Restore options

+- Aurora backup or a snapshot creates a new database.
+- **Restoring MySQL Aurora cluster from S3**
+  - Create a backup of your on-premises database using Percona XtraBackup.
+  - Store the backup file on Amazon S3.
+  - Restore the backup file onto a new Aurora cluster running MySQL.

+# 14. Database Cloning

+- Create a new Aurora DB Cluster from an existing one.
+- Faster than snapshot & restore.
+- Uses **copy-on-write** protocol.
+  - Initially, the new DB cluster uses the same data volume as the original DB cluster (fast and efficient - no copying is needed).
+  - When updates are made to the new DB cluster data, then additional storage is allocated and data is copied to be separated
+- Very fast & cost-effective.
+- **Useful to create a "staging" database from a "production" database without impacting the production database.**

+# 15. Aurora Security

+- **At-rest encryption**
+  - Database master & replicas encryption using AWS KMS – must be defined as launch time.
+  - If the master is not encrypted, the read replicas cannot be encrypted.
+  - To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted.
+- **In-flight encryption:** TLS-ready by default, use the AWS TLS root certificates client-side.
+- **IAM Authentication:** IAM roles to connect to your database (instead of username/pw).
+- **Security Groups:** Control Network access to your RDS / Aurora DB.
+- **No SSH available** except on RDS Custom.
+- **Audit Logs can be enabled** and sent to CloudWatch Logs for longer retention.

-# 11. Summary
+# 16. Summary

 - Compatible API for PostgreSQL / MySQL, separation of storage and compute.
-- Storage: data is stored in 6 replicas, across 3 AZ - highly available, self-healing, auto-scaling.
+- Storage: Data is stored in 6 replicas, across 3 AZ - highly available, self-healing, auto-scaling.
 - Compute: Cluster of DB Instance across multiple AZ, auto-scaling of Read Replicas.
 - Cluster: Custom endpoints for writer and reader DB instances.
 - Same security / monitoring / maintenance features as RDS.
 - Know the backup & restore options for Aurora.
-- **Aurora Serverless** - For unpredictable / intermittent workloads, no capacity planning.
+- **Aurora Serverless:** For unpredictable / intermittent workloads, no capacity planning.
 - **Aurora Global:** Up to 16 DB Read Instances in each region, < 1 second storage replication.
 - **Aurora Machine Learning:** Perform ML using SageMaker & Comprehend on Aurora.
 - **Aurora Database Cloning:** New cluster from existing one, faster than restoring a snapshot.